CyberEthicalMe/blog-articles/cksoi0lar0202wps1ed1fgh8z.md

 [Back to top](#contents) ⤴

+> Do you like what you see?
+Join the [Hashnode.com](https://blog.cyberethical.me/join) now and start publishing.
+Things that are awesome:

+>✔ Automatic GitHub Backup

+>✔ Write in Markdown

+>✔ Free domain mapping

+>✔ CDN hosted images

+>✔ Free built-in newsletter service

+>✔ Built-in blog monetizing through the Sponsor feature

+> By using my link, you can help me unlock the ambassador role, which cost you nothing and gives me some additional features to support my content creation mojo.

 # Hardening

 Because after installation default credentials are set to `kali/kali` it is important to either secure this account or create a new one and remove the `kali`.
 I would recommend the second one - for practice and for additional security.